 PBLWorks will be focusing our initial PBL School Leader Networks in the greater Los Angeles area and the state of Massachusetts.
 In time, we plan to expand these networks to even more communities around the United States.

-The application to participate in the first Los Angeles cohort is available now, with Massachusetts available soon.
+The applications to participate in the first Los Angeles and Massachusetts cohorts are available now.